-A summary of main effect significance is given in Table 3a and 3b for the urea rate trial and Table 4a and 4b for the urea source trial for the 2021 and 2022 growing seasons, respectively.
-Figures 1 through 5 summarize sugar beet response to N at the two trial locations for the rate trials only.
+A summary of the main effect significance is given in Table 3a, 3b, and 3c for the urea rate trial and Table 4a and 4b for the urea source trial for the 2021 and 2022 growing seasons, respectively.
+Figures 1 through 5 summarize sugar beet response to N for the rate trials only.
 Data are summarized across all rate or treatments when the statistical analysis indicated no N rate or source by time interaction for a given locations.
-The summary of the main effect of time for the rate and source trials is given in Table 5a and 5b for 2021 and 2022, respectively.
-Since this report represents the first year of a multiple year study no conclusions will be drawn at the end of this report.
+The summary of the main effect of time for the rate and source trials is given in Table 5a, 5b, and 5c for 2021, 2022, and 2023, respectively.

 An application error resulted in the loss of all fall treatments for the urea source trial at Crookston 2021.
 The spring treatments were applied as planned and the source main effect at Crookston only summarizes the spring treatments.
-The fall treatments were all applied as planned for the rate trial at Crookston and both trials at Hector in 2021.
 There was also a misapplication of treatments at the Renville 2022 site.
 I am still sorting through the treatments to know what can be used so none of the Renville 2022 data are reported other than the petiole nitrate data will be summarized in the graph comparing petiole nitrate-N to relative root yield.
+All 2023 data were collected as planned.

-Sugar beet emergence was significantly impacted by N rate at both locations and the rate by time interaction was significant at both sites (Table 3a and Figure 1a) in 2021.
-In both cases, sugar beet emergence was less as the rate of N applied as spring urea increased.
-Fall urea had a slight impact on sugarbeet emergence at Crookston while there generally was no impact of fall urea on sugrbeet emergence at Hector.
+Sugar beet emergence was significantly impacted by N rate at nearly all locations (Tables 3a to 3c and Figure 1a to 1c).
+Sugar beet emergence was less as the rate of N applied as spring urea increased.
+Fall urea had a slight impact on sugarbeet emergence in some cases but the impact was mostly seen in the fall with the highest rates of urea application.
 When decreased, sugarbeet emergence decreased linearly as fertilizer rate increased.
-Emergence was poor at Crookston in 2022 (Tables 3b and Figure 1b) but nitrogen rate and timing did not impact emergence.
+Emergence was poor at Crookston in 2022 (Tables 3b and Figure 1b) but nitrogen rate and timing did not impact emergence at this location.

-Urea source impacted emergence at both locations (Table 6a) in 2021.
-All sources reduced emergence at Crookston while emergence was greater for most urea sources compared to the control at Hector.
+Urea source impacted emergence at both locations (Table 6a) in 2021, but seldom affected emergence in future years.
+In 2021, all sources reduced emergence at Crookston while emergence was greater for most urea sources compared to the control at Hector.
 Due to the differences in response between the two locations, the ranking of sources generally differed except for urea treated with instinct which resulted in the lowest emergence of all treatments.
 Urea sources did not impact emergence at Crookston in 2022 (Table 6b).
-More data will be required to achieve a better understanding of how the urea sources impact emergence over time.
+The lack of impact of sources on sugar beet emergence is not unexpected as only 45 lbs of N were applied which may have not been enough N to impact emergence.

 Sugar beet root yield as impacted by N application rate at Hector but not at Crookston and time was not significant at either site (Table 4a).
 Root yield responded to 130 lbs of total N (applied N plus nitrate-N in a four-foot soil sample) at Hector (Figure 2a).
 Dry soils at Crookston resulted in less and more variable root yield.
-If root yield did vary by N rate the likely would not have been any additional yield produced passed around 120 lbs of total N at
+If root yield did vary by N rate the likely would not have been any additional yield produced passed around 120 lbs of total N at Crookston.

-Crookston.
 The fact that timing of application did not impact root yield likely resulted from the dry soils and a lack of potential for leaching of nitrate.